LaurenceHo/react-weather-app/README.md

 [React Weather App](https://reactjs-weather.web.app/)

 ## Prerequisites
-1. The latest version of Nodejs and npm need to be installed.
+1. The latest version of Nodejs and npm need to be installed
-2. Google Geocoding API Key * 2.
-One for retrieving location for weather, and another one for Google GeoChart
+2. Google Geocoding API Key
 3. Google Firebase project
 4. Dark Sky weather API key
 5. Windy API key
+6. Mapbox API key

 [NOTE] Since I already placed protection to all keys, you cannot use my own key.
 You have to apply for your own API key.